Can you use acupuncture to bring on labour?

 The standard offering is a stretch and sweep, which has been shown to be effective in bringing on labour.
 However, this procedure can also cause discomfort, bleeding, and irregular contractions.
 Many women look for alternatives or ways of complementing the stretch and sweep.
 There are many options, including eating pineapple or curry, nipple stimulation, bouncing on a birth ball, and having sex.
 As far as I'm aware, none of these have much evidence to back them up.
 You could try sex involving nipple stimulation while bouncing on a birth ball and eating pineapple curry?
 Could get messy though...

-Acupuncture and acupressure are also often considered at this stage.
+Acupuncture and acupressure are also often considered when women are wondering how to encourage labour.
 Unfortunately, the available scientific evidence when it comes to these methods of induction is also of generally poor quality, and much more research is needed before any claims of 'proof' are made.
 So despite the long history of acupuncture and acupressure being used in this way, for the time being the evidence is largely anecdotal.
 I've had several women report back to me after 'induction' treatments who have been convinced the acupuncture kick-started their labour, but they were all beyond full-term so it's hard to draw firm conclusions.

 Acupressure protocol prior to medical induction